 Active Lives results are published every six months.

-The latest findings, for the year to mid-November 2016, were published in January 2017.
-Interim results for covering the period mid-May 2016 to mid-May 2017 will be released in September 2017.
+The latest findings - for the year to mid-May 2017 - were published in October 2017.
+Full year results covering the period mid-November 2016 to mid-November 2017 will be released March 2018.

-The dataset will shortly be made available to download for those affiliated to an academic institution or certain not-for-profit organisations at the UK Data Service.
+The Year 1 dataset (November 2015/16) is available to download for those affiliated to an academic institution or certain not-for-profit organisations at the UK Data Service.